minyk/morphline-mr/readme.md

 ## How to use Exception Partitioner

 If number of reducers is not 0, the driver sets ExceptionPartitioner and IdentityReducer.
-In this case, morphline records have "exceptionkey" field for value of exception key.
+In this case, morphline records have `exceptionkey` field for value of exception key.

 In the morphline config files, use this value to key when exception is thrown.
 For normal records, proper value should be set in key field for partitioning.